Gorging on a surfeit of fiscal virtue

 Citigroup's chief economist Willem Buiter says Australia has the ammunition to avoid a recession even if China's economy goes off the rails.
-The more interesting question is whether or not the political will exists to use it, should the need arise.

 It should come naturally to the authorities who hold the fiscal and monetary levers to turn up the heat if an economy slows, Buiter says.